 What improved with Ring Alarm 2nd Gen was the overall design of the components; the slimmer profiles made it easier for us to install each component in the tight spaces of our apartment.
 We mentioned in our review of the first generation that the sensors were brittle, but from what we experienced with the new generation of sensors, they were more durable.
 Navigating with the Ring — Always Home app felt much better than the first time.

 We’re always in and out of the apartment, so it was no surprise that when we checked the history of our devices on the mobile app, there was a long list of activities.
 Luckily, nothing out of the ordinary occurred and that left us wondering if the professional monitoring team ever got bored because of it.
 They did give us a call every time we were too busy to respond to a notification, so at the very least we knew that they existed and were vigilant.

 Ring Alarm’s Monitoring Options

 Because we want to say it louder for the people in the back: Ring offers some of the most affordable monitoring subscriptions in the home security market.
 Of the Ring Protect plans offered, we chose the Protect Plus because we could never say no to inexpensive professional monitoring services.
 Also, cellular backup because we could never be too sure when circumstances knock our base station offline.
 You can hop on over to our Ring monitoring and pricing page for more details or glance at the chart below which sums everything up:

 |Coverage||x||One Ring Doorbell or Security Camera||All Ring devices at one address|

 |Person only mode||x||✓||✓|

 |Professional Monitoring for Ring Alarm||x||x||✓|

-- Show our cameras’ footage (live-streamed or cloud storage) on our Echo devices or Fire TV
+- Show live footage on our Echo Show devices or Fire TV

 - Review previous notifications.